nightingaleproject/Reference-NCHS-API/DeploymentSteps.md

    1. Create a new sql server
    2. On your local machine in the project directory, run  `dotnet ef --project messaging migrations script` to get the full sql script including all migrations
    3. Execute the sql script on the new sql server to initialize the db
-6. Run the IIS application
-   1. Once the app is configured and the SQL database is running, go to the IIS application and hit "start" in the right side menu
-7. Testing
-   1. Once the API is up and running, test posting a request to the endpoint
-      1. `curl -X POST https://<server-host-name>/MA/Bundle -- header "Content-Type: application/json" --data "@path\to\test\MessageSubmission.json"`
-8. SQL Authentication
+6. Application Authentication
-   1. In the appsettings.json file, add `Integrated Security=SSPI;`
+   1. In the appsettings.json file, ensure you have `Integrated Security=SSPI;`
    2. In IIS, set the Site authentication to `Anonymous Authentication=Enabled` and `ASP.NET Impersonation=Disabled`
    3. Create a service account with Read/Write permissions for the database, ex `Domain\NVSSMsgAPI_SvcAcct`
    4. Set up impersonation at the Application Identity Pool level